ELHorta/HW-Accel-APP-VM/vaccel_install/README.md

 * LAB 3-B: During the installation of OpenCL, if it asks to restart some services, just click on "OK"

 * LAB 3-C: XRT error message.
-This happens until you install the Xilinx Hardware Platform (see xxxxxxxx)
+This happens when you run "./vector_add/ocl_vector_add".
+You can ignore this error and continue to the ""libify" section.

 Here is the GitHub link: